bymayo/craft-gone/README.md

 ## Roadmap

+- If a structure page is moved, readjust the URL
 - Support multilingual / locale based projects
 - Support section / category setting changes (E.g. if a section URL is changed from 'blog/entry' to 'news/entry')